Beijzum/InfoLot/README.md

 - We want a search bar.
 We want experienced users to search for parking lots.
 - We want the contact us to actually send us feedback.
 - We want the reservation page to give more information to users.
+- We want to allow users to clear their history if they want to clean up their profile.

 ## 7. Contents of Folder